v2e4lisp/md-editor/README.md

 # MD-editor

 A markdown editor with preview.
-Inspired by this post: [One line browser notepad](https://coderwall.com/p/lhsrcq) And many thanks to this piece of code : http://pastebin.com/raw.php?i=NzbtwjEy
+Inspired by this post: [One line browser notepad](https://coderwall.com/p/lhsrcq)
+And many thanks to this [piece of code](http://pastebin.com/raw.php?i=NzbtwjEy)

 ---

 ## Useage:

-Open the md-editor.html file
+* Open the md-editor.html file
+* For Mac
+  * Command-L: load file
+  * Command-S: save file
+* For Windows
+  * Ctrl-L: load file
+  * Ctrl-S: save file

 ## TODO: